dhmillis/dhm_bmi/index.md

 ---
 ## Your BMI (Body Mass Index)

 BMI (body mass index) is a measure of body fat based on height and weight.
-The BMI Calculator calculates your body mass index using the following formula:
+BMI Calculator calculates your body mass index using the following formula:

 <b>$$BMI = \frac{(\mbox{weight in kg})}{(\mbox{height in meters})^2}$$</b>